For the Beginner

 - 1 ¾” Roughout Knife – A roughout knife is typically made of thicker steel and is used for removing the bulk wood from a carving.

-- 1 ¼” Detail Knife – The Detail knife is used for finer and more delicate work as you carve in the details into a piece.
-The detail knife is made from thinner material and can be damaged if used improperly.
+- 1 ¼” Detail Knife – The detail knife is used for finer and more delicate work as you carve in the detail to a piece.
+The detail knife is made from thinner steel.

 KEEP THEM SHARP- The most important rule in carving is to keep your tools sharp.
-Your Helvie’s will come to you ready to carve, but after carving for a bit, your knife will begin losing its sharpness.
+Your Helvie’s will come to you ready to carve, but after carving for a bit your knife will begin losing its sharpness.
 It is important to stop carving and strop your knife.
 Strop your knife when you notice white drag marks or it's not cutting like it was.
+Check out the many videos we have on stropping a variety of knives/tools that we make.

 Additionally, breaking a tip is not the end of the world.
 It is an easy fix that you can repair on your own.
 Some of the most seasoned wood carvers can accidentally break a tip.